alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What is a Tort Case, and What does it Involve in Alaska?
+What is a Tort Case, and What Does It Involve in Alaska?

-When a person suffers property damage, loss, or injury - whether physical, psychological, or emotional as a result of another person’s wrongful act, negligence, or carelessness, such a person may bring a tort claims case against the party whose actions caused the damage, loss, or injury.
+When a person suffers property damage, loss, or injury - whether physical, psychological, or emotional as a result of another person’s wrongful act, negligence, or carelessness, such a person may bring a tort claim case against the party whose actions caused the damage, loss, or injury.
 A tort case claims damages or monetary compensation that a claimant or plaintiff files against a defendant.
 A tort case is a civil and informal case.
 State laws do not provide for jury trials in tort cases.
 In Alaska, the District Courts hear tort cases.
-Persons who have a valid claim and 18 years or older may file tort cases in Alaska.
-Parents or guardians may file tort cases on behalf of minors.
+Persons who have a valid claim and are 18 years or older may file tort cases in Alaska.
+Parents or guardians may also file tort cases on behalf of minors.

 • The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+• The location or assumed location of the record of the person involved.
+This includes information such as the city, county, or state that the person resides in or where the offense occurred.

 What is Alaska Tort Law?